 - Sleeping Beauty has a lyric-less montage when the Good Fairies prepare a surprise birthday party for Aurora.
 It alternates between showing Flora sew her a new dress, Fauna cooking a birthday cake, and Merryweather cleaning the house - while arguing with Flora over the color of the dress.

 - The song "When Will My Life Begin" from Tangled is actually sung during the scene when Rapunzel is shown cleaning up Mother Gothel's tower at the beginning of the film.

 - Cloudy with a Chance of Meatballs shows inventor Flint creating things in montages including time for taking breaks.

 - My Little Pony: Equestria Girls – Friendship Games: Most of the "ACADECA" song, which covers the academics part of the Friendship Games, is under this form, showing the students competing with each other in chemistry, Home Ec, workshop, spelling, and mathematics.

 - In The Blind Side, Miss Sue tutoring Michael in academics.
 (This film also has a Training Montage involving Michael and SJ.)

-- In Predator, the commando team works together to create a set of traps that they hope will catch the title opponent.
+- Dutch's commando team works together to create a set of traps that they hope will catch the title opponent.